stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.00_genome_analyses.md

-## Running interproscan on liftoff annotation and making a list of Go terms per gene
+## Running interproscan on liftoff annotation

 ```bash
 # make a proteins file from annotation